vladopajic/go-test-coverage/docs/badge.md

     git-branch: badges
 ```

-Orphan branch needs to be created prior to running this workflow, to create an orphan branch manually:
+Orphan branch (has no history from other branches) needs to be created prior to running this workflow, to create an orphan branch manually:

 ```bash
 git checkout --orphan badges